dkage/red_tw/README.md

 # Reddit to Twitter

-This project was created to make easier to upload video files from reddit directly to Twitter.
+This project was created to make easier to upload video files from Reddit directly to a Twitter account.

-As Reddit files comes from different services and formats, and for each type of file from each host I needed a different website or service/application to download, I decided to create a code to make that easier.
+As Reddit posts with media files comes from different services and formats, and for each type of file from each host I needed a different  pwebsite or service/application to download, I decided to create a code to make that easier.

 Still working in a lot of exception handling, but it works fine already most of the time.